Firkhraag/Hybrid-MPI-and-OpenMP/README.md

-Hybrid MPI and OpenMP Parallel Programming
+Hybrid MPI and OpenMP Parallel Programming for Poisson equation with Dirichlet boundary conditions